 A reduced risk option featuring funds that may be less volatile than equity funds, but just as customizable.

-You don’t need a lot of money to start investing.
-Getting started is the important thing.
+You don’t need a lot of money to start investing—getting started is what matters most.

 We offer a variety of no-load mutual funds.
 When you buy from us, you’re buying shares in the Thrivent mutual fund of your choice.